cornelltech/visaware/README.md

 ---------------------- | -------
-data/                  | Contains sample videos for computer vision development doc/                   | Miscellaneous documentation and system setup documents that may be of use pisee/                 | All dev of Raspberry Pi that's connected to a camera pishow/                |     -"-                     connected to a projector
+data/                  | Contains sample videos for computer vision development doc/                   | Miscellaneous documentation and system setup documents that may be of use pisee/                 | Raspberry Pi that's connected to a camera - little dev here, just the parameters used for mjpg_streamer pishow/                |     -"-                     connected to a projector.